Many of us make the leap from season-long fantasy leagues to dynasty because of the thrill of becoming a prospector.

 As you can tell from this handy table, the gap in fantasy production between lottery players and the rest of the pack diminishes significantly when controlling for minutes (13.3 percent better than non-lottery) rather than games (42 percent better).

-That indicates – and an R-correlation of 0.89 between fantasy points per game and minutes per game helps to further reinforce – that the real boon of a high draft pick isn’t so much increased talent as it is a signal of a team’s confidence and willingness to give a player chances to succeed.
+The real boon of a high draft pick isn’t so much increased talent as it is a signal of a team’s confidence and willingness to give a player chances to succeed.
 A high draft pick ensures that the team that drafted (or made a draft day trade for) that player will give them plenty of game appearances and plenty of minutes to prove themselves.
-Even teams that sign the player in free agency or trade for them will look to that draft price tag and think “there must have been a reason they were a top pick once” (remember that lotto picks average over 7 years in the NBA; all others average under 4).
+Even teams that sign the player in free agency or trade for them will look to that draft price tag and think “there must have been a reason they were a top pick once”.

 That’s why we have to conclude that – while a high draft pick does seem to point to those players with more innate talent – the real value of drafting rookies taken with a high NBA Draft selection is in the implied security of their playing time: more minutes, more games, more seasons, more chances to develop.